awsdocs/amazon-s3-userguide/doc_source/range-get-olap.md

 |  `partNumber`  |  `userRequest.url` \(query parameter `partNumber`\)  |

 **Important**
-The provided presigned URL for your Object Lambda access point doesn't contain the `Range` or `partNumber` parameter from the original request\.
+The provided presigned URL for your Object Lambda Access Point doesn't contain the `Range` or `partNumber` parameter from the original request\.
 If you want to retrieve only the specified range from Amazon S3, you must add the necessary parameter to the presigned URL\.

 After you extract the `Range` or `partNumber` value, you can take one of the following approaches, based on your application's needs: